-All of these wools have wonderful characteristics that make them great for specific projects and some are perennial favorites of handspinners, like the fine wool breeds, but they are none the less tough to spin as a beginner.
+All of these wools have wonderful characteristics that make them great for specific projects and some are perennial favorites of handspinners, like the fine wool breeds, but are tough to spin as a beginner.

 Fine wool breeds are always popular but harder for a beginner

 Fine wool breeds generally have a shorter staple length and are harder for a beginner to get started with.

 These wools are super popular for handspinners, once you get the groove, until then this group will be a bit much for anyone new.

 Examples of fine wool breeds are Merino, Rambioullet and most Targhee.